mattermost/mattermost-push-proxy/README.md

 For organizations who want to keep internal communications behind their firewall, this service encrypts notification messages with a private key under your control before sending them to Apple's public push notification service for delivery to your iOS devices.

+See our [mobile applications deployment guide](https://docs.mattermost.com/deployment/push.html) for details on how MPNS works with your Mattermost server and mobile applications.

 ### Requirements

 1. A linux Ubuntu 14.04 server with at least 1GB of memory